 - Search with keywords related to your research.
 On the search result page, click on Subject: Thesaurus Terms on the left side to filter search by subject.
 You may also limit search to full text and filter by geography, date, etc. located on the left side of the search results page.

 - Allows users to search with keywords or titles.
-You can set up your own personal Google account and set Google Scholar preferences on your home computer.
+You can set up your own personal Google account and connect to library resources in Google Scholar.
 When off campus you will see "Get it @ Laurier" links to some of the contents on Google Scholar.
 It means you can search Laurier's journal subscriptions through Google.
 You don't have to sign in with your Laurier account each time.

 - A source for peer-reviewed, full-text articles from international journals and reference sources.
 Coverage includes Economics and finance.